 Having additional sources of income can also help you save more money every month to put towards your savings goals and emergency fund.

-1. Get Your Debt Under Control
+4. Get Your Debt Under Control

 It’s important to get your debt under control.
 The more monthly debt payments you have, the more money you need to cover your expenses every month.
 The more money you need every month, the harder it is to save.

-• Use Software To Help
+Use Technology To Help

-1. Get More Educated About Personal Finance
+5. Get More Educated About Personal Finance

 One of the final lessons from the government shutdown that you should learn is you need to be more educated about personal finance.
 The most successful leaders in business and finance read every single day.